Sishxo/LeWorkManager/README.md

 # LeWorkManager
-A worklaod management system for LeYanLab. \n
+A worklaod management system for LeYanLab.
-By\n
+By
-Qiu Shiyan\n
+Qiu Shiyan
-Sun Shichu\n
+Sun Shichu